-- 18.1 Egg sharing/donation and sperm donation will be available for couples requiring donated eggs/sperm. - 18.2 Egg sharing/donation for any 'commercial' consideration (i.e. purchase of additional entitlements) will not be approved. - 18.3 Egg and sperm donations will be sourced by providers and charged separately.
+- 18.1 Egg sharing/donation and sperm donation will be available for couples requiring donated eggs/sperm. - 18.2 Sperm donation is only permitted if required as part of an approved treatment. - 18.3 Sperm donations will be sourced by providers and commissioners will be charged separately.